otterkit/otterkit.com/pages/docs/intrinsics/ASIN.md

 # ASIN Function

 ### Description:

-This function returns a value (in radians[^1]) that approximates the arcsine of its argument.
+This function returns a value (in radians[^1]) that approximates the arcsine of the argument.

 ### Types: